-After a full breakfast we headed out to explore the streets where we are based, an older area called Casco Viejo which according to the guide book used to be a popular gang neighbourhood.
+After a full breakfast we headed out to explore the local streets of Casco Viejo, which according to the guide book used to be a popular gang neighbourhood.
 It’s now an area seeing rapid gentrification; crumbling haciendas with collapsed roofs and wild ferns clinging to ancient rusting balconies nestling alongside coffee bars, restaurants, galleries and independent boutiques.
 Restored Spanish colonial mansions breathing new life as upmarket apartments and hotels.
-The shops mainly cater to tourists with cheap Panama hats sold alongside those selling the real deal; the tighter the weave, the better the quality and higher the price.
+The shops mainly cater to tourists with cheap Panama hats sold alongside those selling the real deal; the tighter the weave, the better the quality, the higher the price.

-It’s a wonderfully romantic area with the neglected and condemned buildings adding atmosphere to the streets of those already restored and freshly painted.
-Thankfully there are no American or European chains in Casco Viejo, but it definitely caters pretty much only to tourists with higher priced traditional crafts in smart air conditioned galleries selling next door to tacky tourist souvenirs in overcrowded shops.
-There’s a distinct charm here with old buildings being taken over by street artists for a month’s residency or by DJs for late night parties.
+It’s a romantic area…neglected and condemned buildings alongside elegant restorations.
+Thankfully there are no American or European chains in Casco Viejo, but it definitely caters primarily to tourists with higher priced traditional crafts in smart air conditioned galleries jostling for space with overcrowded tourist souvenir shops.
+There’s a distinct charm with old buildings being taken over by street artists and revolutionary political art or by DJs hosting late night parties.

-Another cab drive took us back in to the centre of Casco Viejo.
+A cab back to the centre of Casco Viejo.
 The driver was good fun, we nicknamed him Mr Romance based on the stories he told us of the various nationalities of all the ladies he’d loved; the current conquest being Spanish and living in Spain where he was booked to visit in a few days.
-We bought ice creams in town and wandered the streets to Simon Bolivar Square and in to some of the nearby churches.
+We bought ice creams in town and wandered the streets to Simon Bolivar Square and in to some of the churches.

-I fell in love with Casco Viejo; we didn’t have time to explore much more of Panama City as we were only here for 3 nights but based on the excursions across to the San Francisco area and what we saw in cabs driving around, this is definitely the area to base yourself in for a few days.
+I fell in love with Casco Viejo; we didn’t have time to explore much more of Panama City as we were only here for 3 nights.
+From what we saw in cabs driving around, this is definitely the area to stay for a few days.
 It’s so full of energy and alive to new possibilities.
-One can only hope that the vibrancy of this amazing area doesn’t get completely marginalised and pushed out by the investment pouring in.
+One can only hope that the vibrancy of it doesn’t get completely marginalised and pushed out by the investment pouring in.